tsgates/arch-wiki-markdown/wiki/Dell_Vostro_1320.md

 --------

 A quick overview which components do work correctly, and which don't.
-Look at the appropiate section in order to get more details about a component.
+Look at the appropriate section in order to get more details about a component.

 Dell Vostro 1320 - Overview of the hardware support